 What have you learned from grief and dying?
 I’d love to learn from you.

-Today would be my sister Brenda’s 48th birthday.
+Yesterday would have been my sister Brenda’s 52nd birthday.
 But she died at the age of 20, when I was 13 going on 14.
 Not the best of times for me.
 But I found a way to get lost in baseball that season.
 That was the year of the ’84 Tigers.
 They started the season 35-5 and cruised to an easy World Series championship.
 And I was there to see it all.
 Baseball, that summer, became my escape from reality.
 I eventually dealt with the issues that surrounded losing a sister, but when you’re 13 going on 14, sometimes it’s best just to escape into something that isn’t harmful.

-Not sure why I’m writing all that but just to say that I still miss her even though it’s been 28 years since she died (late May, 1984).
+Not sure why I’m writing all that but just to say that I still miss her even though it’s been 32 years since she died (late May, 1984).
 The scary thing is that as the years go by I have more trouble remembering specifics about her.
-I remember important data.
+I remember what’s important.